 Take time to review all your options.
 Make sure you understand how each treatment works.
 If you're not sure about something, ask questions.
 You can also get a second opinion from another doctor.

-Surgery is the main treatment for early-stage cervical cancers.
+Surgery is the main treatment for cervical cancers.
 Sometimes you'll get chemotherapy or radiation to shrink the tumor before surgery, or to kill cancer cells that remain afterward.
-The type of surgery you have depends on how large the cancer has grown.
+The type of surgery you have depends on how large the cancer has grown and whether it has spread.

 Some types of cervical cancer surgery can affect your ability to have children.
 Talk to your doctor about the risks before you decide on a procedure.